03 Jan The Manor House

 Estimated reading time — 19 minutes

-Let me start by saying, I’m no professional writer.
+Let me start by saying that I’m no professional storyteller.
 I just have a story to tell.

 I lifted the cast iron latch and tried to shove the door open but it must have been locked from the inside.
-On the right of the door there was a window that looked into what I though was the living room.
+On the right of the door, there was a window that looked into what I thought was the living room.
 I pressed my face to the glass trying to see inside.
 It was pretty much empty.
-Old fashioned wall paper had been ripped from the walls and there were crayons strewn all over the floor.
+Old-fashioned wallpaper had been ripped from the walls and there were crayons strewn all over the floor.
 It looked like a child had ripped the paper down so they could draw on the walls, but the room was so big I couldn’t quite make out what the drawings were.
 As I mentioned before, I was quite a curious kid, so I scouted the exterior of the house to try and find another way in.
-I carried on walking along the right hand side of the house when I came to a small side door over grown with ivy.
+I carried on walking along the right-hand side of the house when I came to a small side door overgrown with ivy.
 We don’t have poison ivy in England so I knew I’d be ok pulling as much of it off the door as I could.
 You might think this was predictable, but this was genuinely what happened, as I pulled the ivy off the door I saw the latch was broken, it didn’t shut properly so it was ajar, ready for anyone to walk in.

 I ran.
 I ran as fast as my legs would carry me, right back through the side door, through the field and back into the safety of my garden.
 My mum was in the flower bed and saw my disheveled appearance.

-“Are you ok love?
+“Are you okay, love?
 You look like you’ve seen a ghost back there!”